 The distillation produces the clear “silver” tequila that we most frequently associate, though it can be placed into wooden barrels to be aged where it develops color.

-Following tour of smelly distillery we entered the bottling process.
+Following the tour of the smelly distillery, we entered the bottling process.
 La Cofradia is unique in that their artisan tequila is bottled in beautiful handmade ceramic bottles and not mass produced and stuck in prefab bottles like a major producer.

 They have an incredibly beautiful and varied collection.
 For a little extra you can even have them customize a bottle just for you or a loved one with a message before they glaze it.